MaxZabarka/sonic-ai/README.md

 ```
 python train.py GreenHillZone.Act1 -r
 ```
-Adding the -r flag lets you watch the AI play as it trains.
+Adding the -r flag lets you watch the AI play as it trains. (significantly slower)

-Obviously replace GreenHillZone.Act1 with any level of your choice
+Replace GreenHillZone.Act1 with any level of your choice
 ***
 Inspired by https://www.youtube.com/watch?v=8dY3nQRcsac